Our Work

 Other non-formal education initiatives that we support include:

-• Alternatives to Violence Workshops,
+• Alternatives to Violence and Quaker Education Workshops,

 • Internships for Bolivian Students,